- Most Recent Funding

 Nor does it require vast new billion-dollar facilities to house it, staffed and air-conditioned.
 In fact, it needs virtually no net cooling at all.

-Unlike datacentres and supercomputers, we don't stress the components (our volunteer's PCs).
-A typical laptop CPU can cruise at 60% activity for just another 4-10Watts compared to idling, so that is our default setting.
+Unlike datacentres and supercomputers, they don't stress the components (their volunteer's PCs).
+A typical laptop CPU can cruise at 60% activity for just another 4-10Watts compared to idling, so that is their default setting.

 No excessive heat, no noisy fans, no surprise bills - and the grid effectively gains ~60% of a full-power CPU for less energy than charging a smartphone.
 This is the key to Charity Engine's incredible efficiency: using machines which already exist and are already switched on.